By Elliott Nguyen

 The state’s new laws list six different classes of cannabis businesses:

 - Cannabis Retailers/Dispensaries

-Towns can choose to allow or prohibit each of these classes within their borders, though townships, where cannabis delivery businesses are banned, can still receive deliveries from other towns.
-Only businesses considered as retail will be allowed to sell cannabis directly to consumers.
+Towns can choose to allow or prohibit each of these classes within their borders.
+But towns where cannabis delivery businesses are banned, can still receive deliveries from other towns.
+Only businesses considered retail will be allowed to sell cannabis directly to consumers.